Dear Members,

 farmers.

-During the year 2023-24, your Company continued its endeavour to render soil testing
+During the year 2024-25, your Company continued its endeavour to render soil testing

 services at all the farmers' doorstep by organizing soil testing campaigns.
 During these

-campaigns, services of our Mobile Soil
+campaigns, services of our Mobile Soil Testing Vans and laboratory staff were suitably

-demonstrating the correct method of sampling to the farmers and by offering on the spot
+utilized for collecting soil samples by demonstrating the correct method of sampling to

-soil analysis and advisory on the basis of soil test results.
-18 such campaigns were
+the farmers and by offering on the spot soil analysis and advisory on the basis of soil

-organized during the year 2023-24 and more than 1200 farmers benefitted.
+test results.
+38 such campaigns were organized during the year 2024-25 and more than 8000

 communicate directly with the farmers and also to interact with scientists and experts

 from various agricultural fields.
-During the year 2023-24, your Company participated in 47
+During the year 2024-25, your Company participated in 41

 Krishi Melas/Agriculture Exhibitions organized by leading Agriculture Universities,

-Agriculture Departments etc. in the States of Punjab, Haryana, UP Uttarakhand, Bihar, MP
+Agriculture Departments etc. in the States of Punjab, Haryana, UP, Uttarakhand, Bihar, MP,

 farmers.